INTRODUCTION

 Communication Tools for Build Teams

-The technical side of Stud.io collaboration — file sharing, version control, submodel management — only works if the human side is handled well.
-Communication is the connective tissue that holds a collaborative project together.
-Without clear, consistent communication, even the best file management system collapses into confusion and duplicated effort.
+The technical side - file sharing, version control, submodels - only works if the human side is handled.
+Communication holds collaborative projects together.

-Choose a primary communication channel and stick with it.
-Discord has become the default for most LEGO community projects because it supports text channels, voice chat, image sharing, and file uploads in a single platform.
-Create a dedicated Discord server or channel for the project with separate text channels for general discussion, technical questions, file sharing, and showcase (where builders post screenshots of their work in progress).
-Voice channels are invaluable for real-time design discussions — screen-share your Stud.io window while talking through design decisions with collaborators.
-For teams that prefer simpler tools, a group chat in WhatsApp, Telegram, or Slack works fine for smaller projects.
+Discord has become the default for LEGO community projects.
+Text channels, voice chat, image sharing, and file uploads in one platform.
+Create channels for general discussion, technical questions, file sharing, and showcase (work-in-progress screenshots).
+Voice channels are invaluable for real-time design discussions with screen sharing.

-Screenshot sharing is the unsung hero of collaborative building communication.
-A quick screenshot of your work in progress, posted to the project channel with a brief note, communicates more than any text description.
-Stud.io's screenshot function (Edit > Copy Image to Clipboard) makes this effortless.
-Use it liberally.
-When discussing specific design questions, annotate the screenshot — circle the area in question, draw arrows pointing to connection points, add text labels.
-A two-minute annotated screenshot prevents a twenty-minute text conversation about which brick goes where.
+Screenshot sharing is the unsung hero.
+A quick screenshot with a brief note communicates more than any text description.
+Stud.io's Copy Image to Clipboard makes this effortless.
+Annotate screenshots - circle problem areas, draw arrows to connection points.
+A two-minute annotated screenshot prevents a twenty-minute text conversation.

 SECTION 9